ryoya247/labostudy/README.md

 # Lab_Study
-> this is Vue.js Project and
+> this is Vue.js and Firebase project.